Independence as a State of Mind: the Bosque Records story (1988-2001)

 Nitro – O.F.R.
 (Rampage, 1989)

-Hair metal taken to its farthest extreme, this is a horrendously overbearing album made by a group of over-talented music teachers.
-A headache waiting to happen, but it does have its moments.
+nitroofrA suitable finale.
+Nitro was hair metal taken to its farthest extreme, there was really nowhere for it to go after this horrendously overbearing album, made by a group of over-talented music teachers.
+A headache (“shredache”?) waiting to happen, but it definitely has its moments.

 The song that should be used on the soundtrack to some lame movie: ‘Freight Train’